-For lovers of history, there’s plenty to be gained from the Monnaie de Paris, France’s longest-serving institution and the oldest enterprise in the world.
-The Paris Mint has been issuing coins since 864AD—that’s more than 1,150 years – and its collection of ancient currency, medals and other items of metalwork is a national treasure (no pun intended).
-But this strangely underpromoted museum has an altogether different side.
+If you’re looking for things to do in Paris with a historical bent, then there’s plenty to be gained from the Monnaie de Paris, France’s longest-serving institution and the oldest enterprise in the world.
+The Paris Mint has been issuing coins since AD 864 – that’s more than 1,150 years – and its collection of ancient currency, medals and other items of metalwork is a national treasure (no pun intended).
+But this strangely under-promoted museum has an altogether different side.
 Its temporary exhibitions, three or four held each year, feature contemporary art to rival anything you’ll see at the Musée d’Art Moderne de la Ville de Paris or the Centre Pompidou.

 Opened in 1921 as a chic cinema, Le Louxor’s brightly decorated facade and interiors match its colourful past perfectly.
 An example of Egyptian-inspired Art Deco design at its best, the building has been a regal palace of cinema, Paris’s largest gay nightclub and one of the city’s most notorious abandoned places.
 If you can’t get a seat at its rooftop bar, just head across the road to the effortlessly cool Brasserie Barbès.

 If you’re looking for activities in Paris that involve cycling, running, walking or simply sitting and taking in the day, head away from the masses to the Promenade Plantée.
 Stretching for 4.7 kilometres (2.9 miles) between Bastille and the Bois de Vincennes, this garden pathway that cuts through treetops and apartment buildings is partially built upon the remains of a 19th-century railway viaduct.
 The project, inaugurated in 1993, was the inspiration behind New York’s much more famous (and crowded) High Line in Chelsea.